Word equations in linear space: Space consumption

-To bound the space size, let us also estimate other stored information: we also store the alphabet from the beginning of the phase (this is linear in the size of the equation at the beginning of the phase) and the mapping of this alphabet to the current symbols (linear in the equation at the beginning of the phase plus the size of the current equation).
-The terminating condition that some pair of letters in $\letters^2$ was not covered is guessed nondeterministically, we do not store the $\letters^2$.
-The pair compression and block compression can be performed in linear space, see Lemma~\ref{lem:performing subprocedures in linear space}, this includes the change of Huffman coding.
+To upper-bound the space consumption, we also estimate other stored information: we also store the alphabet from the beginning of the phase (this is linear in the size of the equation at the beginning of the phase) and the mapping of this alphabet to the current symbols (linear in the equation at the beginning of the phase plus the size of the current equation).
+The terminating condition that some pair of letters in $\letters^2$ was not covered is guessed nondeterministically, we do not store $\letters^2$.
+The pair compression and block compression can be performed in linear space, see Lemma~\ref{lem:performing subprocedures in linear space}.
+Note that this includes the change of Huffman coding.